 Some PS5 Games Seem Primed For PSVR 2

-Last month’s gaming showcase for PS5 definitely featured some titles that look primed and ready for VR support.
+This year’s gaming showcase for PS5 definitely featured some titles that look primed and ready for VR support.
 Gran Turismo 7 and Resident Evil Village are good bets considering their previous iterations supported PSVR,

 What’s your take on PSVR 2?
 Are you looking forward to the headset?
 Let us know in the comments below!